knative/community/mechanics/CREATING-A-SANDBOX-REPO.md

 # Background

-The [`knative-sandbox`](https://github.com/knative-sandbox) GitHub org exists to hold "non-core" Knative components which are owned and sponsored by a Working Group.
-See the [Knative Repository Guidelines](../REPOSITORY-GUIDELINES.md) for more details on the requirements for the `knative-sandbox` org.
+The [`knative-extensions`](https://github.com/knative-extensions) GitHub org exists to hold "non-core" Knative components which are owned and sponsored by a Working Group.
+See the [Knative Repository Guidelines](../REPOSITORY-GUIDELINES.md) for more details on the requirements for the `knative-extensions` org.

 ## Criteria

-A Working Group Lead (either [technical](../ROLES.md#working-group-technical-lead) or [execution](../ROLES.md#working-group-execution-lead)) may request a new repo in `knative-sandbox` by filing an issue in the [knative/community](https://github.com/knative/community/issues/new?template=new-repo.md) repo.
+A Working Group Lead (either [technical](../ROLES.md#working-group-technical-lead) or [execution](../ROLES.md#working-group-execution-lead)) may request a new repo in `knative-extensions` by filing an issue in the [knative/community](https://github.com/knative/community/issues/new?template=new-repo.md) repo.
 Once filed, the TOC should handle these promptly, though it should also be considered fine to ping members or the group on Slack if it hasn't been acted on